 In 2008, APSIA partnered with the Rosenthal Fellowship in International Relations and the Japan Foundation’s Center for Global Partnership to give students from APSIA schools the chance to explore careers in the public and private sectors.
 In 2014, APSIA launched a series of virtual events to complement its in-person programs.

-Today, APSIA includes member and affiliate schools in North America, Europe, Asia, Latin America, and the Middle East.
+Today, APSIA includes members and affiliates in Asia, Europe, Latin America, and North America.
 It continues to help members transform professional education in international affairs and advance, thereby, international understanding, prosperity, peace, and security.